cjus/node-neo4j-presentation/presentation/readme.md

 <img src="roots.jpg" width="300"/>

-Upon even closer examination the leaves of a tree reveal a network of passages which deliver water and nutrients to vibrant leafy greens.
+Upon even closer examination - the leaves of a tree reveal a network of passages which deliver water and nutrients to vibrant leafy greens.

 <img src="leaf.jpg" width="300"/>

 If you recall your high school biology class then this image might seem similar to our own nervous system and arteries!

-In truth, we need reflex no further than our thoughts to realize that the neurons in our own brains form a network graph.
+In truth, we need reflect no further than our thoughts to realize that the neurons in our own brains form a network graph.

+<img src="neurons.jpg" width="300"/>

 Indeed graphs are everywhere.

-<img src="neurons.jpg" width="300"/>

 ## Wet-ware